 We do not provide cars to our NEOs.
-However, a car and part-time driver were used by Messrs.
-Miller and Lesar for security purposes and so that they can work while in transit to meet customer and our needs.
+However, a car and part-time driver is available for Mr. Miller's limited use as needed for security purposes and so that he can work while in transit to meet customers or attend business-related functions.

 We provided security at the personal residences of Messrs.
-Miller, Lesar, and Weber during 2018.
+Miller and Loeffler during 2019.

-As a result of the recommendations provided by an independent, third-party security consultant, the Board has determined that Messrs.
-Miller and Lesar (before his retirement) must use company aircraft for all travel.
-The security study also recommends that their spouses and children use company-provided aircraft.
-The only personal use of the company aircraft in 2018 for other NEOs is for spousal and dependent travel on select business trips.
+As a result of the recommendations provided by an independent, third-party security consultant, the Board has determined that Mr. Miller must use company aircraft for all travel.
+The security study also recommends that his spouse and children use company-provided aircraft.
+The only personal use of the company aircraft in 2019 for other NEOs is for spousal and dependent travel on select business trips.